It is crucial to regularly update your servers.

 Unattended Upgrades automatically installs security updates and patches without needing our input, so we need to install the unattended-upgrades package.

-Use the following command to install it:
+Unattended Upgrades should be installed and enabled by default on Ubuntu servers.
+Use the following command to check and install it:

 sudo apt install unattended-upgrades